-Gut health research is in a weird place: Experts know more than ever before, but there's still so much to learn—in terms of what a healthy gut even looks like, how to test it, and the best type of probiotic to take.
+If you're like us at mbg, gut health is always top of mind.
+Right now, experts know more than ever before about gut health, but there's still so much to learn through additional research—in terms of what a healthy gut even looks like, how to test it, and the best type of probiotic to take.

 "We don't have yet a complete understanding of what a true healthy gut microbiome is for a person because that could actually mean different things for different people," says Vincent Pedre, M.D.